Previous

 Each faculty at Weston College has their own Career Excellence Hub (CEH), meaning that you will take part in a study programme with lots of career boosting benefits, all with the aim of giving you the opportunity to become career ready!

-Each faculty works closely with a number of key employers, some of those that we work with, include:
+Each faculty works closely with several key employers, including:

 NHS logo